 Contract suppliers must notify CMS of any subcontracting relationships that they have entered into for purposes of furnishing items and services under the program.
 They must also disclose whether the subcontractor meets accreditation requirements necessary to furnish these services.
 After the award of contracts, suppliers must notify CMS within 10 business days of entering into an agreement with subcontractors.
 A Subcontractor Disclosure form is available on the Competitive Bidding Implementation Contractor (CBIC) website (dmecompetitivebid.com).
-If a subcontractor does not perform in compliance with the terms of the contract, the contract supplier will be in breach of the contract.
-For more information about subcontractors, please see the Subcontracting fact sheet and Frequently Asked Questions.
+If your subcontractor does not perform in compliance with the terms of the contract, you would be in breach of the contract.
+For more information about subcontractors, please see the Subcontracting fact sheet.

 - Contract suppliers are not guaranteed a minimum amount of business.
 Contract suppliers will compete among themselves for Medicare beneficiaries' business on factors such as quality and customer service. - Each contract supplier must submit a quarterly report (Form C) indicating the manufacturer and model of the items it offers to all customers.
-The supplier is also expected to review the information in the Supplier Directory posted on the Medicare website (medicare.gov) to determine if the information is current.
-Current information must be submitted to the CBIC within 10 calendar days of the close of each quarter.
+The supplier is also expected to review the information on the Supplier Directory posted on the Medicare website (medicare.gov) before submitting the report to determine if the information is current or needs to be updated to show the products that will be offered in the next quarter.

-Any deviation from the contract requirements, including failure to comply with governmental agency or licensing organization requirements, constitutes a breach of contract.
+Any deviation from the contract requirements, including a failure to comply with governmental agency or licensing organization requirements, constitutes a breach of contract.
 If a supplier breaches the contract, CMS has the right to take corrective action.
 For example, CMS could require a corrective action plan, suspend or terminate the contract, preclude the contract supplier from participating in the competitive bidding program, or revoke the contract supplier's billing number.